-Although the Tax Reform Act of 1986 made great strides toward bringing the different types of salary reduction plans under uniform rules, there still are significant variations by plan type.
+The Tax Reform Act of 1986 and the Economic Growth and Tax Relief Reconciliation Act of 2001 made great strides toward bringing the different types of salary reduction plans under uniform rules.
+However, there still are significant variations by plan type.
 This section reviews the current rules for eligibility, vesting, contributions, investments, and withdrawals.
 The general rules are stated first; important exceptions that pertain to particular types of plans are then provided.